hmc-cs111-fall2015/project-notebook/Entry 1 -- November 1.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+The next thing I'd like to do is make sure JavaParser will work for me.

 **What questions do you have for your critique partners?
 How can they best help you?**

+It would be cool if my critique partners could look over the description and plan and add any questions, comments, concern; is anything unclear?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+I probably spent about 2 hours researching parsers, and another 5 hours on the description + plan writeup.

 ## Post-critique summary